 The Sea to Sky Highway from Vancouver to Whistler is often rated as one of the most beautiful stretches of road to drive in the world.
 Not only do you get to hug the coastline all the way to the top of Howe Sound, you also get to enjoy the spectacular mountain views and many scenic view points along the way.
 Here are a few of the most notorious stops for motorcycle enthusiasts.

 Lions Bay is situated about 10 kilometres north of Horseshoe Bay.
 This small coastal community full of artists, writers and musicians is set between the coastal mountains and Howe Sound.
-Featuring picturesque views and a marina, it make a pleasant place for a short stop.
+Featuring picturesque views and a marina, it makes a pleasant place for a short stop.

 The next stop along your way to Whistler is Porteau Cove.
 Although it does not have a great deal to offer in terms of attractions, it is still an ideal place to stop and take in your surroundings.
 Porteau Cove is a Provincial Park featuring a number of facilities and activities to appeal to the outdoor enthusiast.
 Including; camping, a boat launch, a picnic area, windsurfing and scuba diving to name a few.
 Visit the BC Parks website for more information.

 Just before you reach Squamish you will pass through Shannon Falls, at 335 meters above the Sea to Sky Highway, they are the third highest falls in British Columbia.
-Shannon Falls is also a Provincial Park and it's easy access off of Highway 99 makes it a perfect location to stop for a picnic.
+Shannon Falls Provincial Park has easy access off of Highway 99 makes it a perfect location to stop for a picnic.
 You can also enjoy cycling, hiking trails, climbing and wildlife viewing.